-Expenses incurred of € 10,164k include the acquisition cost of premiums sold by distributors, the variation in the deferred acquisition costs for longer duration insurance covers (in conjunction with unearned premiums) and the allocation of operating expenses.
-As stated above increase in profit sharing commissions in accordance with actual cedent accounts.
+Expenses incurred of € 9,777k include the acquisition cost of premiums sold by distributors, the variation in the deferred acquisition costs for longer duration insurance covers (in conjunction with unearned premiums) and the allocation of operating expenses.
+Expenses lower than prior year due to decrease in profit sharing commissions in accordance with actual cedent accounts.